 Directly behind the palace is Boboli Gardens.
 The fantastic and vast gardens are, in my opinion, the highlight.
 It’s beautiful and peaceful; you could spend your whole afternoon exploring—so many passages and paths to be discovered.

-- You can purchase tickets to Pitti Palace and Boboli Gardens here or at the entrance.
+- You can purchase tickets to Pitti Palace and Boboli Gardens on their official website or at the entrance.

 Tip: Not far from Palazzo Pitti is GustaPizza.
 Some of the best pizza around!
 Great spot for an early or late lunch.